Captain America in film

 Marvel began to produce films independently in 2005, launching a shared universe of superhero films referred to as the Marvel Cinematic Universe (MCU).
 A trilogy of Captain America films written by Christopher Markus and Stephen McFeely and starring Chris Evans as the title character were produced as part of the MCU in the 2010s: Captain America: The First Avenger (2011), Captain America: The Winter Soldier (2014), and Captain America: Civil War (2016).
-A fourth MCU film starring Anthony Mackie as Captain America, Captain America: New World Order, is slated for release in 2024.
+A fourth MCU film starring Anthony Mackie as Captain America, Captain America: Brave New World, was released in 2025.
+The character has also appeared in the Avengers series of crossover films, beginning with The Avengers (2012).

-While pre-MCU Captain America films often faced troubled productions or limited audiences, the MCU Captain America films have been critical and commercial successes.
-They have collectively grossed over $2.2 billion worldwide, with Civil War being the highest-grossing film of 2016.
-The Winter Soldier was nominated for Best Visual Effects at the Academy Awards in 2014.
+While many Captain America films have faced troubled productions or limited audiences, the initial trilogy of MCU Captain America films were critical and commercial successes, collectively grossing over $2.2 billion worldwide.
+The Winter Soldier was nominated for Best Visual Effects at the Academy Awards in 2014, while Civil War was the highest-grossing film of 2016.